Firearms Offences in SA

 - you have not been subject to an Australian Domestic Violence or other Intervention Order.

 Firearms must be kept securely.
-The maximum penalty for failing to do so is $2,500.
-They must be:
+The maximum penalty for failing to store them correctly is a fine of $2,500.

 - securely attached to, and locked on, part of a building, or

 - locked in a cabinet or safe made of hardwood or steel which is securely attached to a building, or

 - kept in a locked steel and concrete room.

 Ammunition must be stored separately to any firearms in its own locked container.

 Firearms offences in SA relating to possession include simply having a firearm in your home or in a vehicle.
 Firearms are grouped into five categories.
 An imitation firearm is considered to be a firearm of whatever class it resembles.

 It’s an offence to possess unregistered firearms.
 The maximum penalty: